-Secure messaging in ENC_MAC mode is established during PACE or reestablished during Chip Authentication v1.
+Secure messaging in ENC\MAC mode is established during PACE or reestablished during Chip Authentication v1 and is based on SF.CF.1, 5, 6 and 8.

 SF.SM.2

 Secure Messaging - Re-authentication

 The Retail MAC for 3DES and CMAC for AES are part of every APDU command/response when secure messaging is active after a successful PACE or Chip Authentication has been accomplished.
 Re-authentication after reset of the SM protocol is assured by accepting only valid (mandatory) MAC or CMAC cryptograms.